putalo/IBM-Data-Science/README.md

 # IBM-Data-Science
-My lecture notes, codes and projects from courses in IBM Data Science Professional Certificate offered through Coursera
+My lecture notes, codes and projects from courses in IBM Data Science Professional Certificate offered by IBM through Coursera